HakkaTjakka/The-Netherlands-BTE121-projection-voxelized-Google-Earth-3D/README.md

 Leaflet web zoomable map tile creator + region mapper (demo on http://83.83.222.154/nl/) Also version with cgi-bin tile generator
 ***
-Project-obj geo coords /tpll conversion (Python)
+Project-obj geo coords /tpll conversion (Python) (also conversion to Python script from pipe for external (cgi-bin) use)